josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 ---

+<Callout class="former-highlight">In the end, I had a lot of fun building this site, and I’m excited for it to be live in the world, and to continue smoothing out its rough&nbsp;edges.</Callout>

 Thanks for taking the time to read about my headless WordPress site.
 And by the way, [here's a link to the GitHub repo](https://github.com/josh-collinsworth/joco-gridsome), if you're the sort of person who enjoys checking out that sort of thing.
 (It's still a little bit of a mess.)

 In the end, I had a lot of fun building this site, and I’m excited for it to be live in the world, and to continue smoothing out its rough edges.

-<Callout class="former-highlight">In the end, I had a lot of fun building this site, and I’m excited for it to be live in the world, and to continue smoothing out its rough edges.</Callout>